-If you are experiencing severe headache, rash, and fever altogether, chances are that you are suffering from dengue fever.
+If you are experiencing severe headaches, rash, and fever altogether, chances are that you are suffering from dengue fever.
 This mosquito-borne disease is caused by one of the four strains of the dengue virus.
 Dengue infected Aedes mosquitos are known to be prevalent in the tropics and subtropics such as Southeast Asia, Southern China, Taiwan, The Caribbean, Mexico, Central and South America, and Africa.
-The virus can easily spread from one person to another if a mosquito bites a dengue infected individual and moves on to its next victim.
+The virus can easily spread from one person to another if a mosquito bites a dengue-infected individual and moves on to its next victim.

 The symptoms of the disease usually show after three to fifteen days of infection and these include body rash, muscle and joint pains, bleeding gums, and red palms.
-A more severe case of the said disease is known as the Dengue Hemorrhagic Fever which comes with life threatening symptoms such as nose and gum bleeding, high fever, liver enlargement, massive bleeding, and failure of the person’s circulatory system.
+A more severe case of the said disease is known as the Dengue Hemorrhagic Fever which comes with life-threatening symptoms such as nose and gum bleeding, high fever, liver enlargement, massive bleeding, and failure of the person’s circulatory system.
 There is no known direct treatment for the disease.
-Patients diagnosed with dengue are instead treated with medications intended for relief of symptoms.
+Patients diagnosed with dengue are instead treated with medications intended for the relief of symptoms.

 Chikungunya is considered as the milder version of the Dengue disease because of the likeness of its symptoms.
 The disease has been once dubbed as the disease of the tropics.
-Symptoms however, appear earlier (3-7 days upon infection) compared to Dengue Fever’s three to fifteen days.
+Symptoms, however, appear earlier (3-7 days upon infection) compared to Dengue Fever’s three to fifteen days.
 Infection can only be detected through a blood test.
 People infected by the chikungunya virus show symptoms that include fever, headache, joint swelling, muscle pain, and rash.
 Victims are treated only for relief of symptoms and usually overcome the disease within a week.

 When it comes to travelling, safety should always be your top priority.
 Attributed to hundreds of thousands of deaths yearly worldwide, it is imperative to steer clear from these deadly real-life vampires wherever you choose to travel.
 Here are some proven effective life-saving tips that will help you enjoy your trip without having to be confined in a hospital: